drewrice2/GAR/README.md

 ---
 ### The big idea.

 Getting the best deep neural net architecture for any problem is not easy.
-But, with GPUs greatly accelerating the training of nets, random genome generation can assist researchers in figuring out some basics about the problem at hand.
+But, with GPUs greatly accelerating the training of nets, random net architecture generation can assist researchers in quickly figuring out some basics about the problem at hand.

+By abstracting layers to the following format: `{'layer_name': {'parameter_name': parameter}}`, GAR allows for a genome seed to be as customized or as randomized as a user specifies.
+The built-in "logging" functionality stores a GAR generated architecture, along with the performance on the train and test data.
+The architecture list can be dropped directly back into GAR for further randomization if the user desires.

+Each Keras layer object has a number of parameters to set.
+GAR randomizes the parameters that you don't specify.
+For each layer, there exists a universe of randomization possibilities, and these are available as GAR object attributes.

 ---
-#### GAR is built on top of [Keras](https://github.com/fchollet/keras).
+### GAR is built on top of [Keras](https://github.com/fchollet/keras).

 This project is in its very early stages at the moment and will be improved upon whenever I have time or receive PRs.
 Any contribution is greatly appreciated.